gather

 for this men’s circle, we gather around a fire for 2 hours.
 I will share the guidelines of the practice of council, and offer prompts for men to share from their lives. i may also bring exercises and practices to explore material more deeply.

-this is a place specifically for men to connect, be heard, find community, and potentially find support at a critical moment in your life.
+this is a place for men to connect, be heard, experience community, and find support.

 come as you are – silence is also a form of participation, and all the parts of you are welcome.

-this is a council open to anyone, and we gather around a centre, often a candle, for around 90 minutes.
+this is a council open to anyone. no ‘fixing’, no judgements, simply listening and speaking from the heart. we gather around a centre, often a candle, for around 90 minutes.
 I will share the guidelines of the practice, and offer prompts for people to share from their lives.

 come as you are – silence is also a form of participation, and all of you is welcome.

-we gather together in the space for around 2 hours, and the facilitator will offer some simple exercises and movement/dance explorations. these will begin as solo improvised explorations, before making invitations into contact/touch. we will finish with a 40-60 minute jam of co-created open space.
+we gather together in the space and the facilitator offers some simple exercises and movement/dance explorations. these will begin as solo improvised explorations, before making invitations into contact/touch. we finish by leading into a jam of co-created open space.

 it is always possible to continue (or return to) solo movement/dance at any time, and the invitation will be to explore moving/dancing together in contact with one or more other bodies. there is no way to do it wrong. all bodies welcome.